 Competitive contract awards are the default procurement method for FMS.
-As previously discussed, the FMS process does provide an option whereby the international partner can request the USG contract on a non-competitive basis with a specific vendor in support of an LOA requirement.
+As previously discussed, the FMS process does provide an option whereby the customer can request the USG contract on a non-competitive basis with a specific vendor in support of an LOA requirement.
 This process is referred to as an other than full and open competition (i.e., "sole source" as defined in FMS in SAMM C6.3.4).
-Unless the international partner submits an other than full and open competition request, the international partner cannot provide direction regarding source selection decisions.
-LOA standard term and condition 1.2 states, "The international partner understands that selection of the contractor source to fill requirements is the responsibility of the USG, which will select the contractor on the same basis used to select contractors for USG requirements."
+Unless the customer submits an other than full and open competition request, the customer cannot provide direction regarding source selection decisions.
+LOA standard term and condition 1.2 states, "The Purchaser understands that selection of the contractor source to fill requirements is the responsibility of the USG, which will select the contractor on the same basis used to select contractors for USG requirements."

-Additionally, the international partner is not permitted to interfere with a prime contractor's placement of subcontracts or to direct the USG to exclude certain (unless an FMS sole source has been requested and approved) vendors from participating in an FMS competitive source selection.
-International partners may suggest that certain additional firms be considered because this has the effect of increasing competition (see DFARS, 225.7304).
+Additionally, the FMS purchaser is not permitted to interfere with a prime contractor's placement of subcontracts or to direct the USG to exclude certain (unless an FMS sole source has been requested and approved) vendors from participating in an FMS competitive source selection.
+Customers may suggest that certain additional firms be considered because this has the effect of increasing competition (see DFARS, 225.7304).